 - Symmetrical balance doesn’t only mean using matching items on each side of the center.
 It also means arranging elements on each side of the center in an equally weighted manner.

 - Asymmetrical balance is when you have unequal visual weight on each side of the center, but those two unequal visuals still balance one another.

 - Radial balance refers to the balance of items within a circle, such as the location of globes on a round chandelier or the arrangement of chairs around a table.

 The photo below is a good example of symmetrical balance.
-Notice the matching nightstands, lamps and art on each side of the bed and also the symmetrical arrangement of the throw pillows on the bed.
+Notice the matching nightstands, white lamps and art on each side of the bed and also the symmetrical arrangement of the throw pillows on the bed.

 The interior design principles of unity, harmony and balance make up just one of the necessary building blocks for successfully designed spaces.

 I’ll leave you with one final thought: don’t be too rigid when applying these decorating “rules” in your home.
 Play around and be creative!
 That’s how you’ll truly create a home that you’ll love.